 The Charles H. Spurgeon Library Collection was acquired from the Spurgeon family by the Missouri Baptist General Association (now Missouri Baptist Convention) when it was available for purchase in London, for 500 pounds (\$2500) in 1905.
 Afterward, the Collection was sent on the S.S.
 Cuban on Dec.
 19, 1905, to New Orleans, LA, then on to Kansas City, MO., by the Illinois Central Railroad.
 The collection was housed at William Jewell College in Liberty, MO for approximately 100 years.
 Midwestern purchased the collection from William Jewell College on Oct.
 10, 2006.
-Portions of the Collection are on display in Midwestern's main Library, while the remaining items are currently housed in a climate controlled library annex for classification, cataloguing and restoration.
+Midwestern completed the Spurgeon Library in 2015 to house the collection and provide space for research.